 Think of sales performance as a three-legged stool.
-When all three legs are strong, there is nothing sturdier.
+When all three legs are strong, there's nothing sturdier.
 But if one of the legs isn’t holding up its weight, the stool can no longer do its job.

 As with athletic or musical talent, in order to be great, you have to have that certain something in you to begin with.
 Otherwise, all the practice in the world will just make you average.
 That “certain something” is what we call talent.

 Find a talent interview that accurately identifies the specific talents you need for success in the jobs for which you are hiring.
 A strong talent assessment system will go beyond just identifying talent and will provide you with specific coaching strategies for each individual, so you can help them maximize their strengths and develop those talents into productive skills.

-If we're still selling and managing the same way we did then, then we are behind.
-So, it makes sense that our salespeople will need frequent opportunities to learn and to practice in order to stay current, relevant, and responsive to the changing needs of the businesses on which they call.
+If we're still selling and managing the same way we did then, then we're not only behind, but we're struggling.
+So, it makes sense that our salespeople need frequent opportunities to learn and practice in order to stay current, relevant, and responsive to the changing needs of the businesses on which they call.

 Training is not unusual in most professions.
 Every great athlete, musician, actor, doctor, and firefighter will tell you that it is all about continuing education and practice.
 Sales training should be no different.

-Even more important is to go out in the field with your sellers; watch them in action in real-time, real-client situations so you can tailor your coaching to their needs and strengths.
-There is only so much development that can be done without watching someone perform and taking note.
+Even more important is to watch your sellers in action — in real-time, in real client situations so you can tailor your coaching to their needs and strengths.
+There's only so much development that can be done without watching someone perform and taking note.

 We still need the final “T” of our three-legged stool, tactics.
-I have seen many sales organizations that have a high-level sales strategy to meet and exceed their budgets but fail to employ the tactics necessary to make it happen.
-I have also seen organizations that are nearly the opposite; they’re all tactics, and they’re even less successful.
+We've seen many sales organizations that have a high-level sales strategy to meet and exceed their budgets but fail to employ the tactics necessary to make it happen.
+We've also seen organizations that are nearly the opposite; they’re all tactics, and they’re even less successful.